SebastianMuller/animpdf/README.md

   slidemaker filename
 ```

-where filename should not contain '.pdf'.
+where filename is the name of the input file excluding '.pdf'.
 The output then appears in the file filename_slides.pdf.

 Optional parameters are: